 She wrote her first middle grade novel, MIRACLE, during NaNoWriMo 2016, which is a heart story that combines her love for music (she's a band geek!), Harry Potter (she's a Slytherin!), and adds her experiences witnessing her father passing away from cancer.
-She was a mentee in Pitch Wars 2017 with this novel, under Cindy Baldwin and Amanda Rawson Hill.
-It eventually hooked her agent, Andrea Cascardi, through #DVPit and will become her debut with Christy Ottaviano/Little Brown in Fall 2022.
+She was a mentee in Pitch Wars 2017 with this novel, under Cindy Baldwin and Amanda Rawson Hill (#teammascaratracks).
+It eventually hooked her agent, Andrea Cascardi, through #DVPit and will become her debut with Christy Ottaviano/Little, Brown BFYR in March 2023.

 When she's not writing, she loves spending time with her three kids, hiking all over Arizona, and applying her electrical engineering know-how on rotorcraft (aka helicopters) at her day job.
 She lives in Gilbert, AZ.

 Every writer's journey to publication is different.
 Here is mine (beware, it is long).

 I started writing in Fall 2000, when my friend Christy asked me whether I wanted to go through The Weekend Novelist with her and be writing buddies (both of us working on our own novels).
 I fell in love with writing as we did all the assignments and activities.
 I printed out celebrity pictures and attached them to character sketches.
 I had a whole a notebook, written with sparkly gel pen, with possible character dreams, a character's bedroom layout, and a chapter-by-chapter outline of my book.
 I would write between classes (and sometimes in class) and outside marching band practice and at night and every spare moment.